Sara Jane Moore: Attempted assassination of Gerald Ford

+Ford exits the St. Francis Hotel in San Francisco seconds before Moore attempted to shoot him.

 Moore had been evaluated by the Secret Service earlier in 1975, but agents decided that she posed no danger to the president.
 She had been arrested by police on an illegal-handgun charge the day before the Ford incident, but was released.
 The police confiscated her .44-caliber Charter Arms Bulldog revolver and 113 rounds of ammunition.

-Moore's assassination attempt took place in San Francisco on September 22, 1975, 17 days after Lynette "Squeaky" Fromme's attempted assassination of Ford.
+Moore's assassination attempt took place in San Francisco on September 22, 1975, 17 days after Lynette Fromme's attempted assassination of Ford.
 She was standing in the crowd across the street from the St. Francis Hotel, and she was about 40 ft away from Ford when she fired a single shot at him with a .38 caliber revolver.
 She was using a gun that she had bought in haste that same morning; as a result, she did not know that the sights were 15 cm (6 inches) off the point of impact at that distance, causing her to narrowly miss.

 After realizing that she had missed, Moore raised her arm again, and Oliver Sipple, a former Marine, dived toward her and grabbed her arm, possibly saving Ford's life.
 Sipple said at the time: "I saw [her gun] pointed out there and I grabbed for it. [...]
 I lunged and grabbed the woman's arm and the gun went off."
 The bullet from the second shot ricocheted and hit John Ludwig, a 42-year-old taxi driver, who survived.
 U.S. District Judge Samuel Conti, who sentenced Moore, voiced his opinion that Moore would have killed Ford had she had her own gun, and it was only "because her gun was faulty" that the president's life was spared.

-During an interview she conducted in 2009, Moore stated that her motive was to spark a violent revolution in order to bring change to the United States of America.
+During an interview she conducted in 2009, Moore stated that her motive was to spark a violent revolution that would lead to the U.S. government being overthrown for how they handled the Vietnam War.

 Trial and imprisonment

-Moore pled guilty to attempted assassination and was sentenced to life in prison.
-At her sentencing hearing Moore stated: "Am I sorry I tried?
+Moore pled guilty to attempting to kill Ford and was sentenced to life in prison.
+At her sentencing hearing Moore stated; "Am I sorry I tried?
 Yes and no. Yes, because it accomplished little except to throw away the rest of my life.
 And, no, I'm not sorry I tried, because at the time it seemed a correct expression of my anger."
 She served her term at the federal women's prison in Dublin, California, where she worked in the UNICOR prison labor program for $1.25 per hour as the Lead Inmate Operating Accountant.
 Moore had the Federal Bureau of Prisons register number 04851-180.
 In 1979, Moore escaped, but she was captured several hours later.

 During a 2004 interview, Ford described Moore as "off her mind".
 He said he continued to make public appearances, even after two attempts on his life within such a short period of time, because "a president has to be aggressive, has to meet the people."